Miklós Németh (javelin thrower)

-Miklós Németh (born 23 October 1946) is a Hungarian Olympic champion and former World Record holder in the javelin throw.
+Miklós Németh (born 23 October 1946) is a Hungarian Olympic champion and former world record holder in the javelin throw.

+Biography

 Born in Budapest, he is the son of Imre Németh, who won the Olympic gold in the hammer throw at the 1948 Summer Olympics.

-Németh's winning effort at the 1976 Summer Olympics in Montreal was also a world record for the event.
-His mark of 94.58 meters came in the first round of throwing, completely demoralizing Németh's dazed competitors.
-Silver medalist Hannu Siitonen of Finland, whose record, thrown in June 1973, was 93.90 meters, could do no better than 87.92 — more than 6.5 meters (nearly 22 feet) behind Németh.
-He was elected Hungarian Sportsman of the Year for his achievement.
+Németh's winning effort at the 1976 Summer Olympics in Montreal was also a world record, 94.58m in the first round.
+Silver medalist Hannu Siitonen of Finland, whose record of 93.90m was set in June, achieved 87.92m — more than 6.5m (nearly 22 feet) behind Németh.
+The new champion was elected Hungarian Sportsman of the Year for his achievement.

-Németh's gold medal performance stood as the global standard in the javelin until 23 April 1980, when fellow Hungarian Ferenc Paragi launched the spear 96.72 meters.
+Németh's gold medal world-record performance stood until 23 April 1980, when fellow Hungarian Ferenc Paragi launched the spear 96.72m.

+He won the British AAA Championships title in the javelin event at the 1980 AAA Championships.